dfinity/interface-spec/spec/index.md

 -   The `pre_upgrade` field of the `CanisterModule` is defined as follows:

-    If the WebAssembly module does not export a function called under the name `canister_pre_upgrade`, then it simply returns the stable memory:
+    If the WebAssembly module does not export a function called under the name `canister_pre_upgrade`, then it simply returns the current state:

         pre_upgrade = λ (old_state, caller, sysenv) → Return {new_state = old_state; new_certified_data = NoCertifiedData; cycles_used = 0;}